 At the end of my last voyage on this ship we experienced a serious boiler fire whilst alongside in Singapore.
 It was around 2pm in the afternoon, and most of the crew were ashore, when suddenly sparks started to fly from the funnel.
 Within a few minutes it grew until it looked like a huge Roman Candle.
 Lots of Singaporeans fishing from the quay just suddenly and quietly melted away!
 I was just packing for pay-off when the fire alarm sounded.
 At first I thought it was a mistake, until looking outside I saw our firework display from the funnel.
 My normal duty station was in the radio room or on the bridge, but as we were alongside, this no longer held true.
 Due to the shortage of manpower, I ended up playing fireman with a high pressure sea water hose spraying over the rear accommodation and outside of the funnel to keep it all cool and prevent the plentiful sparks igniting anything.
-I was told not to put water INTO funnel, as our small amount of probably would not cool the fire enough.
-White hot iron would just decompose the water into Hydrogen and Oxygen and possibly even make the fire worse.

-The shore-side fire brigade could not or would not help (Their excuse was that they couldn't get their fire engines up the jetty).
+I was told not to put water INTO funnel, as our small amount of water probably would not cool the fire enough.
+White hot iron would just decompose the water into hydrogen and oxygen and possibly even make the fire worse.
+The shoreside fire brigade couldn't or wouldn't help (The excuse was that they couldn't get their fire engines up the jetty).
 We finally ended up with a large harbour fire monitor alongside us, with three fire cannons pumping thousands of gallons of water per minute high up into the air and letting it fall into funnel.
-It looked really spectacular with the floodlights shining up from the fire boat, and the streams of water and steam.
+It looked really spectacular.
 After about 2-3 hours of this, the fire was out, and it was all cooling down.
-I heard that the apparent cause was the engineers failing to wait long enough before opening the firebox door for a boiler inspection.
+The apparent cause was the engineers failing to wait long enough before opening the firebox door for a boiler inspection.
 It seems that soot in the uptakes was still hot enough to burn, and fresh air from the open door caused it to ignite.
 Next day, I was told that the particular boiler concerned was just so much solidified junk!
 Luckily, the ship had two, so it could still continue the voyage, and limp along until the boiler could be re-built.

 I was totally wet and filthy dirty, so even though I should have flown home that afternoon, I told the Captain I could not pay off before my gear was dry and clean.
 Luckily, despite his other problems, he saw the point, and arranged that I had a few days in the Cockpit hotel at Singapore before coming home.
 It was lucky the cargo was relatively non-inflammable lubricating oils, but it still played havoc with my adrenalin levels!
 Fire at sea is the dread of all seamen, as a ship has so many points where things can so quickly go very wrong indeed.
-A fire on an oil tanker is perhaps one of the worst scenarios one can think of.
-The engine room of any ship also contains many tanks filled with inflammable fluids, so if a fire does once get out of control, it is usually a major catastrophe.
+The engine room contains many tanks filled with inflammable fluids, so if a fire does once get out of control, it is usually a major catastrophe.

 The ship left to make its slow way to the next ports.
-Eventually, I later heard that the boiler was repaired, and the ship could run at its normal speed again.
-After a few days sorting myself out in Singapore, I flew back to England to have a well earned leave.
+Eventually, the boiler was repaired, and the ship could run at its normal speed again.
+After a few days in Singapore, I flew back to England to have a well-earned leave.